 This course is designed to develop the basic skills needed by an entry-level truck driver.
 Provides extensive hands-on experience in backing, parking, start-up, preventive maintenance, and over the road driving.
-Successful completion of this course will require the student to take the necessary exams to obtain a Class A Commercial Driv-
+Successful completion of this course will prepare students to take the necessary exams to obtain a Class A Commercial Driver's License (CDL).